-What you should be looking at is how much you anticipate your AP changing every month.
+You should be looking at how much you anticipate your AP changing every month.

-If you believe your AP will go down, this will have a detrimental impact on your cash flow since you paid money on a purchase.
+If you believe your AP will go down, this will harm your cash flow since you paid money on a purchase.

-It’s critical to remember that businesses must submit quarterly estimated taxes to the government by April, June, September, and January.
+Remembering that businesses must submit quarterly estimated taxes to the government by April, June, September, and January is critical.

 Remember to include these tax payments in your spending plan.